-The adult educator

-- has many similarities but also substantial differences from the typical teacher - develops different types of relationships with learners, which are based on equality, mutual respect and dialogue, being constanlty under negotiation.

-As a coordinator:

-• sets goals and supervises the activities of the education program constantly motivates and systematically stimulates the appropriate learning processes

-As a catalyst:

-As a mediator:

-Organizes and facilitates the learning process, enganging learners actively supports the learning process constantly encouraging learners so as to overcome their difficulties, by providing analytical and systematic feedback for improvement, and by demonstrating good practices.
+The adult educator has many similarities but also substantial differences from the typical teacher develops different types of relationships with learners, which are based on equality, mutual respect and dialogue, being constanlty under negotiation.
+As a coordinator: •sets goals and supervises the activities of the education program • constantly motivates and systematically stimulates the appropriate learning processes As a catalyst: appropriate learning processes As a mediator: •Organizes and facilitates the learning process, enganging learners actively As a learning facilitator: • supports the learning process constantly encouraging learners so as to overcome their difficulties, by providing analytical and systematic feedback for improvement, and by demonstrating good practices.
+As a supporter - animator: •motivates learners to achieve common objectives.

-As a learning facilitator:

-As a supporter - animator:

-motivates learners to achieve common objectives.
 A basic prerequisite for the success of this role is the development and utilization of the communication skills of the trainer.